vert-x/mod-lang-php/README.md

 top of the Quercus Java API so as to allow more control over interaction with the core Vert.x API.

+#### Performance
+*Anyone up for a heated debate?
+In informal benchmarks (on my desktop) the PHP implementation performed significantly better in various forms of communication than the current Javascript and Python implementations.*

 ## Installation
+Please note that Vert.x PHP is still young and has not yet had an official release.
+Large strides have been made towards stablizing the API, but a few issues remain with NetSockets and the file system. *This project is not recommended for production until an official release has been made some time in the comming weeks.*

 1. Clone the repository with `git clone --branch master git@github.com:jordanhalterman/vertx-php.git`
 1. CD into the Vert.x PHP directory with `cd vertx-php`
 1. Build the module with `mvn install`